MrVPlusOne/vscode-coeditor/README.md

 - When suggesting edits with `drop_comments=True`, all comments and doc strings are removed before feeding the code to the model.
 Applying the suggested chagnes back onto the orginal code with comments can be tricky and may not always work.
 We recommend using `drop_comments=False` for now.

 ## Release Notes
+### 0.3.0
+- Replace the old command with `Coeditor: Suggest edits for selection` and `Coeditor: Suggest edits again`.

 ### 0.2.4
 - Fix setting paths.
 Add option to write logs directly to the target project.